 - Special diets - except vegetarian, diabetic & low-sodium

 Child prices applicable up to 11 years - please enquire for family prices with children aged 12 plus

-Hybrid bike with 7 gears and pannier included, child's bike, child seat or tag-along bike included.
+Hybrid bike with 7 gears and pannier included.
+Child bikes, child tag-alongs and child bike seats also included.

-Slipstreamers, trailers and child seats available on request at a supplement - please enquire
+Tandems and child trailers available at a supplement on request - please enquire

 How to Get There